 Barbershop Blues – November 9, 2016:

-I stood in line behind an Arabic man wearing Islamic prayer beads and a Trump-Pence t-shirt at a bank the day after an orangutan won the Oval Office with almost 63 million Republican votes.
+I stood in line behind an Arabic man wearing Islamic prayer beads and a Trump-Pence t-shirt at a bank the day after the orangutan from Jungle Book won the Oval Office with almost 63 million Republican votes.
 Conscious of the attention his iconic red “Make America Great Again” cap drew, he grabbed its brim, smirked, winked at me and walked up to the teller.

 “As-salamu alaykum, sister,” he said, strutting, chin first, palms raised, eyebrows up, elbows out, praising the roof.

 The teller, who wore the hijab, beamed at him.
 “Waʿalaykumu s-salām,” she said.
 “What a glorious day!”